KaramanisDev/Hostelworld-On-Roids/README.md

 ## Development & Building

-Apart from the obvious [git](https://git-scm.com/) one :), you'll need [node.js](https://nodejs.org) and [yarn](https://yarnpkg.com/getting-started/install/) (utilize corepack magic, so you don't have to install that one)".
+Apart from the obvious [git](https://git-scm.com/) one :), you'll need [node.js](https://nodejs.org) and [yarn](https://yarnpkg.com/getting-started/install/) (utilize corepack magic, so you don't have to install that one).

 The required versions of nodejs & yarn needed can be found at the [engines section](/package.json#L4-L6) of the `package.json`.